 If you really drove home some referrals, you could socialize AND get a PT course out of it – how’s that for free stuff?

 Now, you may or may not have heard of affiliate programs before.

-They’re kind of a big deal: there are thousands and thousands of blogs out there that exist solely to take advantage of these affiliate programs, which are something of a next-level referral program.
+There are thousands and thousands of blogs out there that exist solely to take advantage of these affiliate programs, which are something of a next-level referral program.

 How does it work?

-Put simply: you write about a product and provide a link to a place to buy the product.
+Put simply, you write about a product and provide a link to a place to buy the product.

 Nothing unusual there.